History

 How Did We Get Here?

-In 2012, Independent Day School – Corbett Campus became Corbett Preparatory School of IDS to honor two of Tampa’s most highly regarded community and civic leaders, Cornelia and Dick Corbett.
-Mrs. Corbett has been a longtime leader, visionary, and generous supporter of Independent Day School.
 In addition to changing the school name, the Board of Trustees honored IDS founders.
-Corbett Hall was renamed Gatlin Hall, in honor of of the leadership of co-founder Marilyn Gatlin, and the training facility inside the Farish Center was named The Anderson Room, in memory of co-founder Betty Anderson.
+Corbett Hall was renamed Gatlin Hall, in honor of the leadership of co-founder Marilyn Gatlin, and the training facility inside the Farish Center was named in memory of co-founder Betty Anderson.
 Both women represent the leadership and vision that champions giftedness in all learners.
-Hundreds of students have benefited from their combined passion to make a difference.
+Thousands of students have benefited from their combined passion to make a difference.

-Back to About Corbett Prep
+From IDS to Corbett Prep